 It's this low level of taxation that brings Brits, Aussies, and Americans by land, sea, air, and camel to escape their native countries' tax regimes.
 Similarly, corporate tax, (or profits tax as it is known), is set at the bargain rate of 16% of assessable profits.

-What About Sales Tax in Hong Kong?
+What About Sales Tax?

 There is no sales tax in Hong Kong on any products, apart from tobacco and alcohol.
 Unfortunately, it's part of what makes having a pint in Hong Kong so expensive.